AgBase/GOanna/README.rst

     [-s bitscore above which match should be kept.
 Default: keep all matches.]
     [-k Maximum number of gap openings allowed for match to be kept.Default: 100] [-l Maximum number of total gaps allowed for match to be kept.
+Default: 1000] [-r Ratio of query length to subject length.
+Lengths should be comparable for match to be kept.
+Default: less than 1.2 so difference of up to 20% can be tolerated]
-Default: 1000] [-q Minimum query coverage per subject for match to be kept.
+    [-q Minimum query coverage per subject for match to be kept.
 Default: keep all matches] [-t Number of threads.
 Default: 8]
     [-u 'Assigned by' field of your GAF output file.
 If your entry contains spaces (eg. firstname lastname)